Xceptance/xlt-nocoding/README.md

   * HTTP response content
 * Offers various validation methods in order to validate data.
 * Supports two modes to run the test-cases:
-  * DOM: the responses are parsed into the DOM, which allows to select elements by xpath for validation purpose
+  * DOM: the responses are parsed into the DOM, which allows to select elements by XPath for validation purpose
   * LIGHT: there exists no DOM, which makes the test case fast to execute.
 * Cookie handling is automatic
 * JavaScript and Static Content can be handled automatically and also be switched off.